ascendc_assert

 • Conversion descriptions are not directly output.
 Instead, they are used to control the conversion and printing of parameters in printf.
 Each conversion description starts with a percent (%) character and ends with the specific conversion description, indicating the type of the output data.

-• %f: outputs a real number.
-The supported data types are float and half.
+• %f: outputs real numbers.
+The supported data types for printing are float and half.

 • %p: outputs pointer addresses.